bassforte123/MetaLimits/README.md

    * Kill the Advanced Dragun.
      * Synergy chests have an 10% chance to spawn.

+ * The Gundead's Affinity
+   * Complete the Ammonomicon.
+     * Regular enemies have health bars.

  * The Bosses' Affinity
    * Complete a Boss Rush.
      * Boss DPS Cap increased by 25%